MclainSMT/mclainsmt-cli-prompt/README.md

 ~~~

 ## **API Examples**
-'require("mclainsmt-cli-prompt")' returns a function that takes a string argument (the prompt) and returns a string (the response/answer) typed by the user on the command line...
+**require("mclainsmt-cli-prompt")** returns a function that takes a string argument (the prompt) and returns a string (the response/answer) typed by the user on the command line...
 - input: 'the prompt' [string type],
 - return: 'the user's response/answer' [string type]